 I have dealt with unstable knees since childhood.
 In December 2019, I noticed knee swelling, which would improve with rest.
 This flare-up was not unusual, except that the swelling and pain gradually became a routine fixture in my life.
 This was still pre-COVID, but winter is busy in the ICU, so I ignored my own health.
 We went on a trip to the beach in February, and I came back with a limp, and inability to navigate stairs and frequent knee instability.

-The shut down occurred in March, and I was unable to reach the surgeon (elective surgeries were canceled, and hence surgeons’ offices were closed; no response after multiple phone calls).
+The ‘shut down’ due to the COVID pandemic occurred in March, and I was unable to reach the surgeon (elective surgeries were canceled, and hence surgeon offices were closed; no response after multiple phone calls).
 I limped my way through 3 months in the COVID unit and finally got in to see a university-based surgeon, in June.
 He recommended MPFL ligament reconstruction.
 I would need six weeks to leave from work to recoup, and another six months of PT.

 We saw a decline in COVID numbers.
 I talked to my boss, and we decided mid-July would work best for scheduling extended time off.